Skip to main content

 • Two sets of documentation:

-1. Legal formation verification:
+1. Legal formation verification including:

-• A copy of your business license or business license number or,
+• A copy of your business license or business license number

-• Print out from the Secretary of State verifying active status
+• Print out from the Secretary of State verifying active status of your business

-2. Formation documents such as the following:
+2. Formation documents such as:

 • Articles of Incorporation